 In a related area, two states, Connecticut and New Jersey, prohibit emergency responders from taking or disseminating photographs or videos of an emergency scene without consent of the victim or patient.
 These laws were enacted after photographs of victims at emergency scenes were posted on social media sites, before family members knew of the accident or without their knowledge.

 Ala.
 Code § 11-98-12

-(a) After the effective date of this act, an emergency communications district may not release the audio recording of a 911 telephone call except pursuant to a court order finding that the right of the public to the release of the recording outweighs the privacy interests of the individual who made the 911 call or any persons involved in the facts or circumstances relating to the 911 call.
-This section shall not apply to law enforcement personnel conducting an investigation where the 911 telephone call is or may be relevant to the investigation. ...
+(a) After April 21, 2010, an emergency communications district may not release the audio recording of a 911 telephone call except pursuant to a court order finding that the right of the public to the release of the recording outweighs the privacy interests of the individual who made the 911 call or any person involved in the facts or circumstances relating to the 911 call.
+This section shall not apply to law enforcement personnel conducting an investigation where the 911 telephone call is or may be relevant to the investigation.

 Ga.
 Code § 50-18-72.

 When public disclosure is not required; disclosure of exempting legal authority

 (a) Public disclosure shall not be required for records that are:

 (1) Specifically required by federal statute or regulation to be kept confidential;

 (26) Unless the request is made by the accused in a criminal case or by his or her attorney, public records of an emergency 9-1-1 system, as defined in paragraph (5) of Code Section 46-5-122, containing information which would reveal the name, address, or telephone number of a person placing a call to a public safety answering point.
 Such information may be redacted from such records if necessary to prevent the disclosure of the identity of a confidential source, to prevent disclosure of material which would endanger the life or physical safety of any person or persons, or to prevent the disclosure of the existence of a confidential surveillance or investigation;